 Welcome to our dairy herd share.
 We are a small family farm run mainly by Christine with the support of her husband, Jared and her three children, Daphne, Cyprus and Florence.
 Christine has had farming experience her whole life, but we started milking cows as Cast Iron Farm in 2010.

 We love all cows, but we especially love the Brown Swiss breed.
 Brown Swiss are big, docile heritage breed cows that produces excellent protein and fat content in their milk.
 Aside from their personality, these lovely cows are ideal for our farm, and we have had many Brown Swiss win our hearts over the years.
+We have some Brown Swiss/Jersey crosses who are lovely as well.

 We love operating as a small farm in our community with the opportunity to pamper the cows and calves in the herd share.
 The time spent in the barn in the early hours of the day are the best part of the day and in the end, our cows provide us with so many delicious things.